About CCA

 FAQs

-How is the curriculum at the Collaborative Program different from SSA’s current five-day curriculum?
+How is the curriculum at the Collaborative School different from SSA’s current five-day curriculum?

 We seek to closely mirror the curriculum currently used at SSA.
-Our collaborative curriculum is built on the solid foundation of a Biblical worldview, classical methodology, and user-friendliness for parents and students.
-The collaborative model can accomplish the same learning goals as a five-day model, but with more flexibility and space for one-on-one instruction.
-While the five-day curriculum may include greater breadth within a subject, the collaborative curriculum creates space for greater depth.
+Our curriculum is centered around approaching learning with a Biblical worldview, classical methodology, and user-friendliness for parents and students.
+In the core subjects, we are able to accomplish the same learning goals using the collaborative model as with the five-day model.
+While in the wonder subjects, the five-day curriculum may include greater breadth within a subject, but our collaborative curriculum allows for greater depth.

 All parents instruct their children!
-Our teachers are available to support you in your own personal teaching journey.
-Under the leadership of the classroom teacher, the parent acts as a co-teacher in grades K-3 and gradually transitions to the role of mentor as the student becomes increasingly independent.
-We will support our co-teachers with on-going training, support materials, and help from your child’s on-campus teacher during home days.
-Our proven curriculum is adapted to the needs of parents and can be effectively implemented at home.
-Parents are required to participate in training sessions in order to become familiar with the curriculum and basic teaching techniques.
+Our teachers are here to support you in your own personal teaching journey.
+We support our co-teachers (that’s you) with training, support materials, and help from your child’s on-campus teacher during home days.
+Our proven curriculum has been adapted to the needs of individual families and can be effectively implemented at home.

 When will my child’s teacher respond to communications from parents on home days?

-Campus teachers will be available at specified times during at-home days.
-Teachers will respond to all week-day communications within 24 hours.
-Teachers will check email at regular intervals during home days in order to respond to questions in a timely manner.
+All teachers are required by contract to be available during home days.
+Teachers will check email at regular intervals during those days in order to respond to questions in a timely manner.
+Teachers will respond to all communications within 24 business hours.
 Many questions and concerns parents may have about a lesson are addressed within the weekly lesson plan document.
-There are also resources that will be available to parents online that will be able to help with instructional concerns.

 What subjects are taught on campus versus at home?

-Campus teachers teach most subjects during the two days students are on campus.
+Classroom teachers teach all subjects over the two days students are on campus.
 They focus on essential questions and key learning objectives in class.
-At home, co-teachers instruct new material in core subjects such as math, spelling, reading, and writing.
-Work may be assigned in other subjects such as history, geography, or science, but assignments outside of core subjects will typically be reinforcement, application, or review activities.
+At home, co-teachers instruct new material in core subjects such as math, reading, and writing.
+Work may be assigned in other subjects such as history, but assignments outside of core subjects will typically be reinforcement or application activities.

 How will I receive weekly lesson plans?

 Weekly lesson plans for both the on-campus classroom and the home classroom are available by Friday of the previous week.
-The co-teacher (parent) can begin preparations for the upcoming lessons once they receive the weekly lesson plans.
+The co-teacher is expected to review plans for the week each Friday to prepare for the next week’s lessons in advance and to email any questions to the classroom teacher.

-What is the time commitment for our family on home days?
+What is the time commitment for a parent or student?

-How could I teach children in various grades at the same time on home days?
+How can I teach children in various grades at the same time on school days?

-The younger your student is, the more time you will spend with them elbow-to-elbow on each subject.
-One model many families use is the whole family model in which everyone sits at the table to “do school.”
-Everyone begins with one subject together; the older ones read through their lessons, and you are available to answer questions before they work on that subject independently for the allotted time.
-Then, you sit with the younger students for their subjects as the older ones come and go as they check in and need help.
-When the time is up for that subject, the whole family moves on to the next and so on.
-Another method is to split the teaching up, instructing your younger student in the morning and your older one in the afternoon or vice versa.
-No matter your at-home model, it is typically best to accomplish learning tasks that require the most concentration as early as possible in the day and be sure to take any needed breaks.
+Another model is that the whole family sits at the table to “do school.”
+Everyone begins with one subject together; the older ones read through their lessons while you are available to answer questions before they get up to work on that subject independently for the allotted time.
+Then, you sit with the younger students for their subjects, and the older ones come and go as they check in and need help.
+When the time is up for this subject, the whole family moves on to the next and so on.
+No matter your at-home model, it is typically best to accomplish any harder learning tasks as early as possible in the day!

-What if the information my student is learning is unfamiliar to me as a parent?
+What if the information my student is learning is above my own knowledge as a parent?

-To help with this, we select curriculum that is user-friendly and contains sufficient teaching resources.
-Additionally, campus teachers are available for questions and will try to provide helpful tips and instructional strategies for you to review before you teach the material.
-One benefit of this model is that you are given the gift of time to learn alongside your child.
+To help with this, we have chosen curricula that are user-friendly and contain adequate teaching resources.
+Additionally, classroom teachers are available for questions.
+One benefit of this model is that parents are given the gift of time to learn alongside their child.
+Often, the best learning comes when we have to work for it.

-Can I apply to teach at the Collaborative Program?
+Can I apply to teach at the Collaborative School?

-How do I know the Collaborative Program is right for me?
+How do I know that Covenant Classical Academy is right for me?